Finder makes money from featured partners, but editorial opinions are our own.

 Cons

 • Promotional prices.
-Great for the first 6 months, but remember they'll revert to the full price at the end.
+Great for the first 6 months, but remember they'll revert to the full price after that.

 • Less data.
-You can't expect to pay low prices and get tons of data.
+You can't expect to pay low prices and get loads of data.

 • SIM only.
-If you want to purchase a device with your phone plan, you might need to look at more expensive plans on contracts.
+If you want to purchase a device with your phone plan, you will need to look at more expensive plans on contracts.

 Comparing cheap mobile phone plans

-This will be true for some people, but there are a 2 main factors to consider when finding the best cheap mobile plan for your needs:
+Price matters, but that doesn't mean you need to skimp.
+There are 2 main factors to consider when picking the best cheap mobile plan for your needs:

 1. Data

-2. Consider how much data you use.
-You won't find many plans with unlimited data under $20 but you can definitely find plans with data between 10GB and 20GB a month.
+Consider how much data you use.
+You won't find many plans with unlimited data under $20 but you can definitely find plans offering between 10GB and 20GB a month.
 No matter how much data you're after, a good benchmark for value is to get at least 1GB or more for every $1 you spend.

 Cheap mobile plans: Key things to check